 Showcasing Vietnamese Street Food Culture to the World

 The street food experience isn’t only popular with Vietnamese.
-Foreigners travelling or living in Vietnam often state that the experiences of eating on the street have been nothing short of life-changing.
+Foreigners traveling or living in Vietnam often state that the experiences of eating on the street have been nothing short of life-changing.
 People’s growing awareness can be seen by the immense and ever-growing archive of food and culture essays and online articles.

 In Vietnam’s cities and tourist-driven towns, some street food vendors have gone slightly more upmarket to cater to the needs of foreigners and tour guides.
 These opportunities offer authentic experiences and education of street food and provide insight into local lifestyles in Vietnam.